fmauger1/QMol-grid/README.md

 The `QMol-grid` package can be installed directly from MATLAB or this GitHub repository.

 **From MALAB:**
 - In the Add-Ons explorer, search for "QMol-grid" and the add the package to MATLAB.
 This will install the latest release version of `QMol-grid`.
+The package documentation will then be accessible in MATLAB's, in the "Supplemental Software" section

 **From this GitHub repository:**
 - include the entire content of the folder `/src/`, including all its subfolders, in a folder of the type `<user>/Documents/MATLAB/QMol-grid`